-Currently, the inclusion of psychologists in the juridical context is massive, but training still leaves a bit to be desired, as it does not prepare future psychologists for questions and challenges they will encounter in the judicial system.
-The main areas of practice in psychology in the Brazilian judicial system are: Children and Juvenile Courts (involved in cases of abuse, neglect, abandonment, sexual abuse and adoption; watching the social and educational activities of youth offenders); Criminal Justice (making assessments, psychological diagnoses and psychopathology, psychological counseling of inmates in the prison system) and family courts (following custody dispute cases, paternity acknowledgment, interdiction and trusteeship).
+Currently, number of psychologists working within legal system is massive, but training and qualification still is an issue.
+It is because the foundation does not properly prepare future psychologists to issues and challenges they will face in their practice.
+The main practice areas in forensic psychology in the Brazilian are: 1) Children and Juvenile Courts (mainly related to public law regarding maltreatment, neglect, abandonment, sexual abuse and adoption; 2) Following-up adolescents serving social and educational correctional measures (youth offenders); 3) Criminal Justice (making assessments, psychological diagnoses related to psychopathology, psychological counselling of inmates in the prison system) and; 4) Family Courts (following custody dispute cases, paternity acknowledgment, interdiction and trusteeship – private law).

-In Brazil, master’s and doctoral programs offered by public universities are free to Brazilians and foreigners who can pass in the selection process.
-In general, the programs require applicants to submit a research project, which involves presenting their work proposal.
-After this, the candidates have to do a written test on expertise on the the post-graduate program.
+In Brazil, masters and doctoral programs offered by public universities are tuition-fees-free for Brazilians and foreigners that can pass through the selection process.
+In general, the programs require applicants to submit a research project.
+In addition, the candidates have to do essay based in the program’s expertise/research line.

-There is also the issue of language proficiency, which in the case of foreigners may be the proficiency in Portuguese.
-In Brazil, the test of proficiency requested for foreigners is the Celpe-Bras (Certificate of Proficiency in Portuguese Language for Foreigners).
-This certificate is awarded to foreigners with satisfactory performance on standardized test of Portuguese, developed by the Ministry of Education.
-The exam is used in Brazil and other countries with the support of the Ministry of Foreign Affairs.
-Internationally, Celpe-Bras is accepted in firms and educational institutions as proof of competence in the Portuguese Language and, in Brazil, is required by universities for admission to undergraduate and postgraduate programs.
+There is also the language proficiency which for foreigners may be proficiency in Portuguese.
+The Brazilian proficiency test for foreigners is called Celpe-Bras (Certificate of Proficiency in Portuguese Language for Foreigners).
+This certificate is awarded to foreigners with satisfactory performance on Portuguese standardised test and it is developed by the Brazilian Ministry of Education.
+The test is used in Brazil and other countries with the support of the Ministry of Foreign Affairs.
+Internationally, Celpe-Bras is accepted by organisations and educational institutions as proof of competence in the Portuguese Language and, in Brazil, it is required by universities for admission into undergraduate and postgraduate programs.

-The Celpe-Bras is the only certificate of proficiency in Brazilian Portuguese that is officially recognized.
+The Celpe-Bras is the only certificate of Brazilian Portuguese proficiency that is officially recognised.
 It is awarded at four levels: intermediate, upper intermediate, advanced and advanced higher.
 For more information, click here.

 Forensic Psychology Specialization Programs in Brazil